RI-SE/isoObject/README.md

 }
 ```

-When a new TestObject instance is created there will be three threads created in
+When a new TestObject instance is created there will be four threads created in
 the background doing respectively:
 * Receive and handle messages on TCP from test server
 * Receive and handle messages on UDP from test server
 * Periodically send MONR messages to the test server
+* Check the duration between HEABs and quit if not recieved in time

 The values populating the MONR message must be continously updated using the corresponding
 setters, all values are per default 0.